Mirtazapine 15mg, 30mg and 45mg Orally Disintegrating Tablets

 tramadol, a pain killer

-morphine, medicines for severe pain
+morphine, a medicine for severe pain

-cetirizine, medicines for allergies
+cetirizine, a medicine for allergies

 warfarin, a medicine used to prevent blood clotting